-- Report of an illicit or suspected illicit discharge and over-irrigation reports through the SAN hotline, to the Communication Center, or to P&EAD; - Exceedance of field or analytical action levels; - Ceasing of the discharge prior to arrival at the point of observation or during a source investigation, and inability to determine the source without the discharge; - Insufficient information produced during source investigations to locate the source or provide enough evidence to identify a responsible party;

-- An order issued by the Authority to a responsible party and a follow-up investigation necessary to ensure that the responsible party has complied with the required abatement actions; and - An area or activity identified as having a high potential for the occurrence of an illicit discharge and, therefore, periodic follow-up visits to ensure that future discharges are rapidly identified and eliminated.
+- Report of an illicit or suspected illicit discharge - Exceedance of field or analytical action levels - Ceasing of the discharge prior to arrival at the point of observation or during a source investigation, and inability to determine the source without the discharge - Insufficient information produced during source investigations to locate the source or provide enough evidence to identify a responsible party - An order issued by the Authority to a responsible party and a follow-up investigation necessary to ensure that the responsible party has complied with the required abatement actions - An area or activity identified as having a high potential for the occurrence of an illicit discharge and, therefore, periodic follow-up visits to ensure that future discharges are rapidly identified and eliminated

-3.4.2 DOCUMENTATION AND REPORTING
+3.7.2 DOCUMENTATION AND REPORTING

 Source investigations should be documented using photographs, detailed notes on observations, completed field observation sheets when applicable, discussions or decisions made, and other information relevant to the investigation.
 This information could be useful for future investigations and for possible future resolution of illicit discharges for which sources were unidentified.
 Documentation is also used in support of enforcement actions.
-The Authority will document and keep a record of the investigation in the Authority's Web-based database.
-The investigation summary (included in the WQIP Annual Report) will include:
+The Authority will document and keep a record of the investigation.
+The investigation report will include:

-- The location of the violation, the hydrologic subarea, the impacted receiving water body, the point of discharge from the MS4; - The initial source of information which triggered investigation; - The date and method through which the information was received; - The date of the investigation; - The corrective action or enforcement procedures implemented; - If any follow-up investigations were conducted and the dates and results of each investigation; - The identified or suspected source of the discharge; - Any known or suspected incidents that may relate to the source of the discharge; and - Final results of the investigation.
+- The location of the violation, the hydrologic subarea, the impacted receiving water body, the point of discharge from the MS4 - The initial source of information which triggered investigation - The date and method through which the information was received - The date of the investigation - The corrective action or enforcement procedures implemented - If any follow-up investigations were conducted and the dates and results of each investigation

+- The identified or suspected source of the discharge - Any known or suspected incidents that may relate to the source of the discharge - Final results of the investigation